TheSnakeFang/fangstastic-blog/content/blog/2021-08-15_The-College-Application-Spike-Is-Dumb-Now-What/index.md

 ![](./0__K9oimv5dJjn1yQTK.jpg)

-To preface, this is the continuation of an article I wrote about a year back, titled “[What Is A College Application “Spike” And Should I Have One?](https://62eef63539e4632328d58a17--playful-torrone-ce5870.netlify.app/blog/2020-07-29_What-Is-A-College-Application-Spike-And-Should-I-Have-One/)”.
+To preface, this is the continuation of an article I wrote about a year back, titled “[What Is A College Application “Spike” And Should I Have One?](https://blog.kevinfang.tech/blog/2020-07-29_What-Is-A-College-Application-Spike-And-Should-I-Have-One/)”.
 It remains to this day my most visited article, likely due to PageRank placing it as a top search result.

 _Merci_, Google.

-It’s no secret that I detest the term “Spike,” enough at least to write a 6-minute article about it ([read that piece first](https://medium.com/college-admissions-central/what-is-a-college-application-spike-and-should-i-have-one-b7e776e92f09) if you haven’t yet).
+It’s no secret that I detest the term “Spike,” enough at least to write a 6-minute article about it (read that post first if you haven’t yet).
 In my view, it’s a horrifically misused term co-opted for anything and everything considered “significant,” from research to publishing papers to winning tournaments to playing at Carnegie Hall.

 Sure, if doing great things is a spike, then having spikes is great — but so often it becomes a way to hyper-focus all activities solely on the field one wishes to study, ignoring “little” ECs for singular gambles into restrictive high-risk/high reward ventures.